-Would you like your students to master the content for your course and also have the skills to apply that learning in other courses and to succeed in their academic goals?
+Would you like your students to master the content for your course and also be able to apply that learning to other courses in order to achieve their academic goals?

 Tip #1: Read the Faculty Strategies for Student Success Materials Below

 Tip #2: Use the Student Success Matrix to help you develop ideas for teaching both content and student success within your class.

 Tip #3: Join the Faculty Inquiry Group (FIG) to read and discuss books on pedagogy and/or read the books on your own!

 Links to Resources (check these out for yourself and/or put them on your course site for your students!)